Nokia 701

-The Nokia 701 is a smartphone from Nokia released in Q4 2011.
+The Nokia 701 is an entry-level Symbian Belle smartphone by Nokia.
+It was announced on 24 August 2011 and released in the third quarter of 2011.
 It shipped with the "Belle" version of Symbian^3.
-It has a 3.5" IPS-LCD display with 640 x 360 pixels.
-The brightness of the display is 1000 nits (which Nokia called the brightest display in the world) and uses Gorilla Glass.
-Nokia announced the phone on 24 August 2011.
+It has a 3.5" IPS LCD display with 640 x 360 pixels.
+The brightness of the display is 1000 nits (which Nokia called the brightest display in the world) and uses Corning Gorilla Glass.
 Its design is very much based on that of the Nokia C7.
-A Nokia Belle update (Feature Pack 1) increased the processor speed of the 701 from 1.0 GHz to 1.3 GHz.
+A Nokia Belle update (Feature Pack 1) increased the processor speed of the Nokia 701 from 1.0 GHz to 1.3 GHz.

 Applications

-Additional Apps are available in the Ovi Store from Nokia.
-The Nokia 701 has several preloaded Apps: Phone switch, Quickoffice, Music Player, Social client for social network feeds, Nokia Maps, Nokia Browser, Nokia Music, Ovi Store, Vlingo, Microsoft Communicator Mobile, Shazam, Adobe PDF reader, WebTV widgets, Angry Birds Magic with NFC (free edition), and Asphalt 5 with NFC.
+Additional apps are available in the Ovi Store from Nokia.
+The Nokia 701 has several preloaded apps: Phone switch, Quickoffice, Music Player, Social client for social network feeds, Nokia Maps, Nokia Browser, Nokia Music, Ovi Store, Vlingo, Microsoft Communicator Mobile, Shazam, Adobe PDF Reader, WebTV widgets, Angry Birds Magic with NFC (free edition), and Asphalt 5 with NFC.